 Our campus is located in a special zoning district called the RCTOD (Residential Commercial Transition Overlay District) which makes it possible for our combination residential and small business environment to exist.

 The Open Studio was the first project developed under the RCTOD zoning starting with one building and now includes 5 buildings and 2 1/2 acres of land.
 In the 10 years since our inception we have been developing the landscape and intention of our site.
 In addition to the current businesses on our campus, several other small businesses began, evolved and ultimately outgrew their space.
 We were happy to see them move on and thrive in a larger setting, allowing others to realize their dream.
 The campus also spawned 2 Open Mic programs, both still going strong.
-One is now hosted by Mango Bistro and the other is at the Englewood Arts Center.
+One moved to Mango Bistro and the other is at the Englewood Arts Center.
 Our edible landscape has inspired dozens of homeowners to convert their yards to private Food Forests.
 Many artists and health related practioners make use of our space for classes and workshops.
-Adding retreat programs is our newest direction.